exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 When the [theory simulator](https://exponential-developers.github.io/sim-3.0/) recommends this strategy, it will show something like: <br> RZ<span style="color:#41AD21">dBH</span> t=388.85 c<sub><sub><small>1</small></sub></sub>: 3091 c<sub><sub><small>2</small></sub></sub>: 773.

 The value after t is the t value at which the black hole should be set.
-We recommend putting the thresold 0.01 above this value to avoid precision issues.
+We recommend putting the threshold 0.01 above this value to avoid precision issues.

 The levels it shows after c<sub><sub><small>1</small></sub></sub> and c<sub><sub><small>2</small></sub></sub> are the last levels you should buy them to in this publication. <br>
 <br>